werma56s/SwagLabsTestProject/README.md

 2. Open the solution in Visual Studio 2022.
 3. Restore the NuGet packages.
 4. Build the solution.
-5. To run the tests, use the Test Explorer in Visual Studio or run the tests from the command line using the dotnet test command.
+5. To run the tests, use the Test Explorer in Visual Studio or run the tests from the command line using the "dotnet test" command.